 Check out this step-by step guide to learn how to play Telly Bingo.
-Find out how to buy tickets and follow the game live, as well as details about how you win prizes.
+Find out how to buy tickets from official National Lottery retailers in Ireland and follow the game live, as well as details about how you win prizes.
 Draws take place every Tuesday, Thursday and Friday.

 Purchase a Telly Bingo ticket

 Telly Bingo tickets cost €2.50 each and are available from any lottery retailer in Ireland.
 Ticket sales close at 11:00am on draw days and you can play up to six games in advance.